The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 ---
 **TIP!**

-Start with a small tiny submodule in your design with few pins.
+Start with a very small submodule in your design that has only a few pins.

 ---